agile-learning-institute/mongoSchemaManagerTemplate/README.md

 You can rename and use the existing [sample.json](./configurations/collections/sample.json) file, for the simplest possible configuration.
 See [collections configuration files](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#collections-configuration-files) in the reference for details.

-- [ ] Build the Schema
+- [ ] Build the Schema.

+You can rename and use the existing [sample-1.0.0.json](./configurations/schemas/sample-1.0.0.json) schema file.
+You can create any valid bson schema, but start simple and add constraints incrementally.

 - [ ] Test your schema using the ``./msm test local`` command to confirm that your schema is valid.
-After a few seconds you should see a log entry ending with rocessing completed successfully!
+Look for that ``Processing completed successfully!``" message

 ## Your Are Started!
 You can use any valid mongodb BSON schema.
 If you want to build a test databasee, take advantage of msm custom types, or enumerator management features you can continue with the following steps.